Larry Sabato: Professorship

-Before becoming an academician at the University of Virginia, Sabato published works on the rise of two-party politics in the southern United States, most notably his 1977 publication of The Democratic Party Primary in Virginia: Tantamount to Election No Longer.
+Before becoming an academic at the University of Virginia, Sabato published works on the rise of two-party politics in the Southern United States, most notably his 1977 publication of The Democratic Party Primary in Virginia: Tantamount to Election No Longer.
 In 1978, Sabato became a member of the faculty at the University of Virginia.
 Since then he has engaged in research and taught more than 14,000 students.
 He is a University Professor and the Robert Kent Gooch Professor of Politics at the University of Virginia.
 In 2005, Sabato made a $1 million contribution to UVA, the largest gift ever given by a faculty member.

 Author

 Sabato is the author of over twenty books on politics, including Feeding Frenzy: Attack Journalism and American Politics and The Rise of Political Consultants: New Ways of Winning Elections.
 He is the co-author of Dirty Little Secrets: The Persistence of Corruption in American Politics with Glenn R. Simpson.
 In January 2011, he published Pendulum Swing, which analyzed the 2010 midterm elections and the potential effect of Republican Party victories on the 2012 presidential, congressional, and state-level elections.

 Prior to Pendulum Swing, Sabato authored The Year of Obama in 2009 and A More Perfect Constitution in 2007, which discussed his ideas for amending the U.S. Constitution.
 Other Sabato books include The Sixth Year Itch: The Rise and Fall of the George W. Bush Presidency, Divided States of America: The Slash and Burn Politics of the 2004 Presidential Election, and Get in the Booth!
 A Citizen's Guide to the 2004 Election, and writes for Sabato's Crystal Ball.
 He has written textbooks used by high school and college American government classes, and has been a frequent guest analyst on cable news outlets and radio programs.
+With Karen O'Connor and Alixandra B. Yunas, he co-authored the textbook American Government: Roots and Reform.

 Investigation of Kennedy assassination

-His book The Kennedy Half-Century: The Presidency, Assassination, and Lasting Legacy of John F. Kennedy. was published in 2013.
-It focuses on John F. Kennedy's life, administration, and assassination and contains research from focus groups, polling, and interviews with colleagues and eyewitnesses.
-After analyzing evidence regarding the assassination, Sabato discredited the 1979 United States House Select Committee on Assassinations (HSCA) conclusion of a possible second shooter, stating that it was "blown out the water."
+His book about John F. Kennedy, The Kennedy Half-Century: The Presidency, Assassination, and Lasting Legacy of John F. Kennedy, was published in 2013.
+It focuses on Kennedy's life, administration, and assassination, and contains research from focus groups, polling, and interviews with colleagues and eyewitnesses.
+After analyzing evidence regarding the assassination, Sabato discredited the 1979 United States House Select Committee on Assassinations (HSCA) conclusion of a possible second shooter, stating that it was "blown out the water".